 Before my first pallet project, I would DROOL over every pallet project on Pinterest, and wonder about the same question!

 Then I realized they are everywhere, especially the places I visit often for my design work!
+Make sure you have a pair of thick work gloves handy when picking up pallets to avoid lots of splinters !

 These are also the most clean places, which means no toxic spills on the pallets – tile and stone showrooms, masonry supply stores – places that sell boulders, rocks, pavers etc, and wood and carpet flooring stores.
 I also see them behind wine shops and grocery stores.